 Translation: "We've got everything to be happy." - "On video!"

 Zak is a Belgian editorial cartoonist, since 1984 best known as the house cartoonist of the left-wing, progressive newspaper De Morgen.
-With his simple line drawings he offers an ironic look at current events.
-Originally, he attacked specific celebrities which he caricatured in cartoons as well as more comic strip-based stories.
-Later he favored one-panel gag cartoons more and became less direct in his targets.
+With his simple line drawings, he offers an ironic look at current events.
+Originally, he attacked specific celebrities, which he caricatured in both cartoons and comic strips.
+Later he favored one-panel gag cartoons and became less direct in his targets.
 Most of his cartoons poke fun at topical situations from the viewpoint of average people.
-This more timeless approach explains why he is able to bring out annual pocket agendas ('De Zakagenda') compiling his older work.
+This more timeless approach also gives him the opportunity to compile older work in annual pocket agendas ('De Zakagenda').

 Early life and career